oanda/apidocs/v1/auth.md

 1. Direct user to our authourization URL.
 User will be asked to log in if they are not logged in.
 The user will be prompt if he/she would like to give you application access to their account.

 2. The server will redirect the user in one of two ways that you choose:
   * __Server-side flow__ (Authorization Code): Redirect the user to a URI of your choice.
-Take the provided code parameter and exchange it for an access_token by POSTing the code to our access_token url.
+Take the provided code parameter and exchange it for an access_token by POSTing the code to our access_token URL.
   * __Client-side flow__ (Implicit flow): Instead of handling a code, we include the access_token as a fragment (#) in the URL.
 This method allows applications without any server component to receive an access_token with ease.

 #### Server-side flow